Facilitating F-Word Conversations with Jeremy Dean [Podcast]

 Imagine This – Jeremy Dean interview with Jehan Casinader

-Our founder, Jeremy was invited to be part of Imagine This, a podcast about creative people who have started from their garages and kitchen tables, and built businesses that are making an impact.
+Our founder, Jeremy was invited to be part of Imagine This, a podcast about creative people who started from their garages and kitchen tables, and built businesses that are making an impact.

 Leading New Zealand journalist Jehan Casinader explores the Wellington business landscape in conversation with industry leaders, innovators and change-makers.